biocore/qurro/docs/tutorials/moving-pictures/moving-pictures.md

   IDs or metadata.
 For example, it's possible to construct the log ratio of all features with taxonomy annotations containing the text `o__Fusobacteriales` over all features with taxonomy annotations containing the text `o__Pseudomonadales`.
-    - This is equivalent to the log ratio of all ranked features in the order [_Fusobacteriales_](https://en.wikipedia.org/wiki/Fusobacteriales) over all ranked features in the order [_Pseudomonadales_](https://en.wikipedia.org/wiki/Pseudomonadales).
+    - This is equivalent to the log ratio of all ranked features identified as being in the order [_Fusobacteriales_](https://en.wikipedia.org/wiki/Fusobacteriales) over all ranked features identified as being in the order [_Pseudomonadales_](https://en.wikipedia.org/wiki/Pseudomonadales).
-    - In this case -- where an arbitrary of features can be in the numerator and denominator of the log ratio -- the log ratio is computed for a given sample by summing the feature abundances of the numerator features, summing the feature abundances of the denominator features, and then taking the log ratio of these sums (`log(top sum) - log(bottom sum)`, which is equivalent to `log(top sum / bottom sum)`).
+    - In this case -- where an arbitrary number of features can be in the numerator and denominator of the log ratio -- the log ratio is computed for a given sample by summing the feature abundances of the numerator features, summing the feature abundances of the denominator features, and then taking the log ratio of these sums.
+Written out as a formula, this is `log(top sum) - log(bottom sum)` (or, [equivalently](https://en.wikipedia.org/wiki/List_of_logarithmic_identities#Using_simpler_operations), `log(top sum / bottom sum)`).
+- You can also select features by searching through their feature rankings or metadata numerically (e.g. you can select all features with a given ranking above a certain threshold).
+This tutorial won't cover this option, but feel free to try this out in your Qurro plots.

-Let's try the second of these options out.
-In the bottom-right corner of the screen -- under the `Numerator` section -- change the feature metadata selector (it's the dropdown that comes right after some text that says "Filter to features where") to say `Taxon` instead of `Feature ID`.
+Let's try the second of these options (selecting features from a text-search) out.
+In the bottom-right corner of the Qurro visualization -- under the `Numerator` section -- change the feature field selector (it's the dropdown that comes right after some text that says "Filter to features where") to say `Taxon` instead of `Feature ID`.
 Now copy the text `o__Fusobacteriales` into the text box in this section.